psyked/css-sass-style-guide/development-best-practices.md

       return name;
     })();

 ## Type Casting & Coercion

-- Perform type coercion at the beginning of the statement.
+Perform type coercion at the beginning of the statement.Strings:
-- Strings:

     //  => this.reviewScore = 9;